t-karasova/grs-retail/tutorials/retail_api_v2_add_fulfillment_places_java.md

     mvn compile exec:java -Dexec.mainClass=product.AddFulfillmentPlaces
     ```

 1. Check the response in the Terminal.
-The product is initially created without the fulfillment information.
+The product was initially created with fulfillment places `store0` and `store1`.

-1. Check the `getProduct()` response with the fulfillment places `store1`, `store2` and `store3` added to the `pickup-in-store` fulfillment type.
+1. Check the `getProduct()` response with the newly added fulfillment places `store2`, `store3` and `store4` for the `pickup-in-store` fulfillment type.

 ## Congratulations